AlbanyCanCodeCourses/JavaScriptFrameworks2021/projects/book-store/BookStoreProject.md

 ## Styling Your Project

 We do not have example HTML or CSS for this project.
-We suggest that you use a CSS framework like [Bootstrap](https://getbootstrap.com/), [Foundation](https://get.foundation/sites.html) or [Bulma](https://bulma.io/).
-Here are ways to include styling:
+We suggest that you use a CSS framework like [Bootstrap](https://getbootstrap.com/), [Foundation](https://get.foundation/sites.html) or [UIKit](https://getuikit.com/).
+Here are a few different ways to include styling:

 - Add a CDN link to the _index.html_ file of your project.
 - Install a CSS library with yarn.
 Import the library's entry CSS file in your _index.js_ file.